kubernetes/website/content/en/docs/concepts/workloads/pods/disruptions.md

 | pod-a  *available*   | pod-b *available*   | pod-c *available*  |
 | pod-x  *available*   |                     |                    |

-All 3 pods are part of a deployment, and they collectively have a PDB which requires there be at least 2 of the 3 pods to be available at all times.
+The 3 pods (`pod-a`, `pod-b`, and `pod-c`) are part of a deployment, and they collectively have a PDB which requires there be at least 2 of the 3 pods for each to be available at all times.

 For example, assume the cluster administrator wants to reboot into a new kernel version to fix a bug in the kernel.
 The cluster administrator first tries to drain `node-1` using the `kubectl drain` command.